 Supple’s main goal was the enhancement of Texas State’s quality and prestige, which he accomplished with the addition of the first Ph.D. programs, higher admission standards, improved student retention, and dramatic increases in external grants and private giving.
 He implemented the purchase of the 90-acre Aquarena Springs theme park property, led the university’s first major capital campaign, opened the Round Rock Higher Education Center and presided over the celebration of the university's centennial.
 During his tenure, several major facilities opened, including the library and student center.
 He also initiated a dialog regarding a name change.

 Enrollment grew to more than 20,000 during Hardesty’s tenure.
 He built on Lee H. Smith’s initial private fundraising efforts, moved the Bobcats to NCAA Division I, created the College of General Studies, and pursued his goal of making Texas State the finest undergraduate school in the state.
-He expanded the physical plant with projects that included the stadium and library, increased statewide visibility of the school, and is credited with improved town-gown relations.
+He expanded the physical plant with projects that included the library, increased statewide visibility of the school, and is credited with improved town-gown relations.

 The college became a university as Jones' presidency began.
 Growth and national turmoil continued during Jones’ four-year tenure as president.
 Enrollment soared to 11,804 as Jones began his last year in fall 1972.
 The changing times included the LBJ Student Center and Education Building, a new speech/drama center, a five-school liberal arts college replaced by a three-school university, and a name change.